projectara/greybus-spec/source/device_class.rst

 .. c:function:: int get_technology(u32 *technology);

-    Returns a value indicating the technology type that this battery adapter controls.
+    Returns a value indicating the technology type that this power supply adapter controls.

 .. c:function:: int get_status(u16 *status);

-    Returns a value indicating the charging status of the battery.
+    Returns a value indicating the charging status of the power supply.

 .. c:function:: int get_max_voltage(u32 *voltage);

-    Returns a value indicating the maximum voltage that the battery supports.
+    Returns a value indicating the maximum voltage that the power supply supports.

 .. c:function:: int get_percent_capacity(u32 *capacity);

-    Returns a value indicating the current percent capacity of the battery.
+    Returns a value indicating the current percent capacity of the power supply.

 .. c:function:: int get_temperature(u32 *temperature);

-    Returns a value indicating the current temperature of the battery.
+    Returns a value indicating the current temperature of the power supply.

 .. c:function:: int get_voltage(u32 *voltage);

-    Returns a value indicating the voltage level of the battery.
+    Returns a value indicating the voltage level of the power supply.

 .. c:function:: int get_current(u32 *current);

-    Returns a value indicating the current being supplied or drawn from the battery.
+    Returns a value indicating the current being supplied or drawn from the power supply.

 .. c:function:: int get_total_capacity(u32 *capacity);

-    Returns a value indicating the total capacity in mAh of the battery.
+    Returns a value indicating the total capacity in mAh of the power supply.

 .. c:function:: int get_shutdown_temperature(u32 *temperature);

-    Returns a value indicating the temperature at which a battery will automatically shut down.
+    Returns a value indicating the temperature at which a power supply will automatically shut down.

-Greybus Battery Message Types
+Greybus Power Supply Message Types
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Table :num:`table-battery-operation-type` describes the Greybus battery operation types and their values.
+Table :num:`table-power-supply-operation-type` describes the Greybus power supply operation types and their values.
 A message type consists of an operation type combined with a flag (0x80) indicating whether the operation is a request or a response.

 .. figtable::
     :nofig:
-    :label: table-battery-operation-type
+    :label: table-power-supply-operation-type
-    :caption: Battery Operation Types
+    :caption: Power Supply Operation Types
     :spec: l l l

     ===========================  =============  ==============
-    Battery Operation Type       Request Value  Response Value
+    Power Supply Operation Type  Request Value  Response Value
     ===========================  =============  ==============
     Invalid                      0x00           0x80
     Protocol Version             0x01           0x81